x186k/deadsfu/README.md

 ## Features

 - **Dead-Simple Usage:** Meticulously crafted for ease-of-use, scalability, and performance.
-- **OBS Compatible:** The SFU can work as a back-end to do multi-server OBS to WebRTC broadcasting.
+- **OBS Broadcasting:** Takes OBS output for doing WebRTC broadcasting.
+- **Browser Broadcasting:** Simple HTML console for doing WebRTC broadcasting.
+- **Browser Viewer:** Browser viewer enables watching broadcasts.
+- **FTL Ingress:** Add an FTL:// URL to the args, and FTL will be the chosen ingress protocol.
+- **RTP Ingress:** Add an RTP:// URL to the args, and RTP will be the chosen ingress protocol. (todo)
 - **Zero-conf Inside-firewall Use:** Auto-local IP addr detection, DNS registration and HTTPS setup for one-liner SFU setup.
+- **Zero-conf Outside-firewall Use:** Auto-public IP addr detection, DNS registration and HTTPS setup for one-liner SFU setup.
+- **Simple Ingress HTTPS Signalling:** WISH compatible: Send an Offer-SDP, get an Answer-SDP, and you're publishing!
 - **Zero-conf HTTPS Certificates:** Just like Caddy, HTTPS certificates are auto-aquired.
 No firewall holes, thanks to DNS challenge.
-- **Zero-conf Outside-firewall Use:** Auto-public IP addr detection, DNS registration and HTTPS setup for one-liner SFU setup.
-- **Simple Ingress HTTPS Signalling:** WISH compatible: Send an Offer-SDP, get an Answer-SDP, and you're publishing!
 - **Simple Egress HTTPS Signalling:** WISH-like: Send an Offer-SDP, get an Answer-SDP, and you're receiving!
-- **FTL Ingress:** Supply an FTL:// URL, and FTL will be the chosen ingress protocol.
-- **RTP Ingress:** Supply an RTP:// URL, and RTP will be the chosen ingress protocol.
 - **Multi Video Track Forwarding:** Ingress and egress of dozens or hundreds of input video tracks.
 - **Selectable Video Switching:** Receivers getting one video-track can switch to any ingress-track into SFU.
 - **Standard WebRTC Simulcast:** Standard simulcast can be egressed two ways: a) single switchable video b) 3-tracks of video.